Elon Musk Says Tesla Will Try Advertising

 Goldman Banker Wins Promotion, Then Leaves for Rival Two Weeks Later

 Tesla has long prided itself on word-of-mouth among its fan base to market its vehicles.
-It has built a formidable brand without paying for traditional advertising on television, radio or in newspapers or magazines.
+It’s built a formidable brand without paying for television, radio or print ads.

-Musk said in a subsequent interview with CNBC that paying for ads could be a way to expand beyond its existing user base as the company grows.
+Musk said in a subsequent interview with CNBC that paying for ads could be a way to expand beyond Tesla’s existing user base.

 “It’s worth a try and we’ll see how effective it is,” he said.
 “I only just agreed to it so it’s not a fully formed strategy.”